the practical kitchen

 An overhead shot of an apples and honey babka on a cooling rack.
 To the left of the cooling rack is a small apple that's been cut in half.
 Above the cooling rack to the right of the apple is a bottle of honey.
 To the right of the bottle of honey is a small whole apple, stem intact.

-Clear off a nice big stretch of counter or table space for this step.
+Clear off a nice big stretch of counter or table space.
 It's going to get messy, so don't do this on grandma's nice vintage dining table or whatever.
 Lightly dust your work surface with flour, then transfer the dough from the bowl to the countertop.
 Dust the top of the dough lightly with flour as well.

 Deflate the chilled dough to knock any air out of it.
 Then gently stretch it dough into a rough rectangle shape, and use a rolling pin to roll it out into a 20" long rectangle about ¼" thick.